-An adequate education is a human and Constitutional right
+An adequate education is a human right and should be a U.S. Constitutional right

 Give Any Amount

 Amish Children Are Forbidden By United States Federal Law From Attending School Beyond the Amish 8th Grade.

 We help Amish American refugees become documented and attain a higher education.
 This includes filling in the gap between Amish 8th grade and high school, so they can go to college.
 If they’re young enough, we help them go to alternative high schools first.

 We also raise awareness about why Wisconsin v.
 Yoder needs to be overturned.

 In 1972, the United States Supreme Court decided in Wisconsin v.
 Yoder that Amish children do not have the right to any future other than one inside the Amish Church.

 An Amish child is prohibited by law from becoming anything but a “housewife” or a “farmer”.

 Because of the Supreme Court’s ruling in Wisconsin v.
 Yoder, any parent/guardian (not just Amish) can refuse to let their child go to school beyond the 8th grade or learn about a subject by saying it’s against their religious beliefs.